alttch/eva3/doc/sfa/serve_as.rst

     msgstr "これはテストです"

-(note that if diacritic is used e.g. in Czech lang messages, the file should also specify UTF-8 encoding as well)
+(note that if diacritic is used e.g. in Czech lang messages, the file should specify UTF-8 encoding as well)

 The files can be compiled with "msgfmt" Linux command from "gettext" package (installed by default by majority Linux distributions):